w3f/polkadot-wiki/docs/learn/learn-validator.md

 There are validators on the relay chain who participate in the consensus mechanism to produce the relay chain blocks based on validity statements from other validators.
 These validators are called block authors.
 They are selected by [BABE](./learn-consensus.md#block-production-babe) and can note up to one backable candidate for each rollup chain to include in the relay chain.
-A backable candidate included in the relay chain is considered _backed_ in that chain fork.
+A backable candidate added to a relay chain block is considered _backed_ in that chain fork.

 In a relay chain block, block authors will only include [candidate receipts](./learn-parachains-protocol.md#candidate-receipts) that have a parent candidate